Staying safe outside during COVID-19

 - Before leaving the house, check to make sure all family members feel well and are symptom-free.

-- Remind each other to follow key precautions while outside, such as staying at least one metre away from others, wearing a fabric mask when close to people outside your household, not touching your face (eyes, nose, mouth) or the mask surface, and frequently washing or sanitizing your hands.
+- Remind each other to follow any recommended precautions in your area while outside, such as staying at least one metre away from others, wearing a mask when close to people outside your household, not touching your face (eyes, nose, mouth) or the mask surface, and frequently washing or sanitizing your hands.

-- If you decide to eat outside, bring your own food and utensils.
-If this is not possible, choose the safest food option, such as take-out rather than eating indoors.
+- If you decide to eat outside, it’s safest to bring your own food and utensils.
+If this is not possible, take-out is a safer option than eating indoors.
 Don’t forget to wash or sanitize your hands before eating.

 - Once you come home, make sure to first wash your hands with soap and water for at least 20 seconds.